commercialhaskell/stack/Transition-guide.md

 * stack has explicit dependency solving
 * When we want to kick off solving, run `stack init --solver --force`
 * No dependency solving will occur until you next run that command

+## When should I use install

+The `install` command- unlike cabal- is only used for copying executables to a generally available directory.
+Download, building, and registering dependencies is handled via the `build` command for you automatically.
+The idea is to be as declarative as possible: state your package dependencies in your .cabal file and stack.yaml as appropriate, and they'll be built for you as needed.

+## How do I force stack to use GHC-X.Y

+Your stack.yaml specifies a *resolver* value, that states how dependencies are resolved and which version of the compiler to use.
+When generating with `stack init`, it will generally prefer an LTS Haskell release when possible (though you can control this with command line parameters).
+Each LTS Haskell and Stackage Nightly comes with a specific GHC version.
+In order to switch to a different GHC, you generally want to:

+1. Modify the resolver value to an appropriate value for the GHC version you want (e.g., move from `lts-2.22` to `lts-3.0` to move from GHC 7.8.4 to GHC 7.10.2)
+2. Run `stack setup` to download/locally install the necessary GHC version